samuelgbrown/BikeLights_Arduino/README.md

             2. **Cut** the LED strip to length.
             3. (Optional) **Repair** the waterproofing of the LED strip (using the LED strip waterproofing accessories, listed below), as needed.
             4. **Solder** any wires to the strip, as needed.
+            5. (Optional) **Solder** an extension cable for the LED strip wires (a female 3-pin JST connector to a male 3-pin JST connector), that should be about 6" long.
     2. **Prepare** Arduino Software
         1. **Clone** this repo, and open in [PlatformIO](https://platformio.org/)
         2. **Customize** the [definitions in the software](https://github.com/samuelgbrown/BikeLights_Arduino/blob/master/include/Definitions.h#L65).
 Specifically, set the number of reed switches you will use around the wheel (NUMSWITCHES), the number of LEDs you measured in the previous step (NUMLEDS, must be even), and the number of lights per LED (NUMLIGHTSPERLED, 3 for RGB lights, 4 for RGBW lights [note RGB lights may need some adjustment to work fully]).
 You may also later want to customize the timing of the bit-banging for the LED control signal (T0H, T1H, T0L, T1L), using the system written by [bigjosh2 on wp.josh.com](https://wp.josh.com/2014/05/13/ws2812-neopixels-are-not-so-finicky-once-you-get-to-know-them/).